 2. Set Your Weekly Application Goal

-In tech, you want a good combination of quality AND quantity to best position yourself for a job that's aligned with your goals.
+In tech, you want a good combination of quality AND quantity to best position yourself for a job that's aligned with your talents, passions, and mission.
 Submitting to too many random "tech" jobs can water down where you're really trying to go.
 Not submitting enough applications each week can also drag out your job search.
 You want to find that perfect balance.

 Recommended Weekly Application Goal

 - Apply for 20+ jobs per week that you're genuinely interested in and align with your personal goals

 As long as a job is in the general ballpark of your sweet spot (talents – what you do best, passions – what you love to do the most, mission – gets results that matter deeply to you), go for it!
 Having a weekly application goal gives you a foundation and locks you into a rhythm, which ensures strong job opportunities.

 3. Set Up a Huntr Account

 It doesn't take long for a job search to get confusing and messy.
 Thankfully, Huntr.co prevents that for you!
 Huntr allows you to organize your job search and discover new opportunities, all in one place.

 You'll be able to add personal notes to each job, manage your follow-up timeline, set reminders, and keep track of where you are in the process for each role – all in one easy spot.